 Of course, stuffing is not a traditional Southern Thanksgiving dish.
 We always have cornbread dressing with giblet gravy, but every now and then I like to throw this one out there as well.
 I’ve tweaked the recipe over the years as I’ve learned more about cooking.
 Now I use sourdough bread which I toast to help keep it from getting soggy in the broth.
 I also toast the pecans, which gives them a richer, nuttier flavor.

 This is one of those recipes in which it’s important to practice mise en place, a French term meaning to have all ingredients ready prior to commencing cooking.
 However, there are some things you can do for economy of time.
 While the bread is toasting, chop the mushrooms if you didn’t buy pre-sliced.
-While the mushrooms are roasting, chop the pecans.
 While the pecans are roasting, don’t do anything—otherwise you might forget about the pecans and have to start over.
 Don’t ask me how I know.